rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-http-addr</code></td>
 		<td>HTTP server bind address.
 To enable HTTPS, set X.509 certificate and key.
 		    <br><br>This is the interface rqlite will listen on for API requests.
 0.0.0.0 is an acceptable address and will mean that rqlite will listen on all interfaces.
-However if you do use 0.0.0.0 you must then set <code>-http-adv-addr</code>to the actual network address (or hostname) the node can be reached on, as rqlite transmits its HTTP API address in certain circumstances.
+However if you do use 0.0.0.0 you must then set &lt;code&gt;-http-adv-addr&lt;/code&gt; to the actual network address (or hostname) the node can be reached on, as rqlite transmits its HTTP API address in certain circumstances.
 </td>
 	</tr>
 	<tr>